 Ray was also an advocate for environmental education.
 He was a partner in Dolphin Excursions with his dear friend Victor Lozano.
 Ray was a member of the Board of Directors of the American Camping Association, the Hawaiian Lifeguard Association, the National Afterschool Alliance Coalition, HEMIC, Department of Human services Advisory Board, board member for the After School Alliance and a member of the State of Hawaii Department of Health’s Drowning and Aquatic Injury Advisory Committee.

 An accomplished skier, swimmer, sailor, and waterman, Ray was a member of the Kāneʻohe Yacht Club, where he became an active and successful competitive sailor.

 Ray will be remembered as outgoing, friendly, and compassionate by anyone fortunate to have known him.
 His collaborative leadership steered Kama’aina Kids into the most successful and respected childcare organization in Hawaii.
 He was known to the community as a businessman and leader in childcare.
 Most important to him was his love and dedication to family.

-A celebration to honor his life will be held next year, 2021.
 A scholarship fund to honor youth sailing has been established in Rayʻs name.
 It combines his love of the ocean and his deep passion to support the lives of young children.
 Donations can be made by logging in to the Kamaʻāina Kids website at kamaainakids.com.